GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/custom-report-windows/index.md

 For event-level reports, custom report windows enable you to:

 - Get reports faster.
-Among other things, custom report windows enable you to get reports one day after click/impression, instead of the two-day limit that was imposed by built-in expiry windows prior to Chrome 110.
+Among other things, custom report windows enable you to get reports one day after the click or impression, instead of the two-day limit that was imposed by built-in expiry windows prior to Chrome 110.
 - Filter out conversions happening after a certain time frame.

 To use report windows for event-level reports, add the `event_report_window` field to your `Attribution-Reporting-Register-Source` source registration header.